FAQ

 A: Finger-joint jambs are unfinished wood jambs, where each jamb piece is made from multiple wood pieces finger-jointed together.
 These are also called paint grade jambs.

-Q: How do you care for an unfinished wood entry door?
+Q: How do you care for an unfinished entry wood door?